MichelFortes/go-httpbin/README.md

 # go-httpbin

-## This is a simple Httpbin server written in golang.
+## This is a simple Httpbin server.

-You MUST set a env var named PORT.

-You SHOULD set a env var named CONTAINER.
+You MAY set a env var named CONTAINER.